PrintsFine Art Print info

 Printed using the highest quality large format roll printer, using archival ink (UltraChrome K3) and archival heavy weight matt fine art paper.
 With lightfastness ratings of up to 108 years for colour and over 200 years for black and white.

 The print is on a thick (285 g/m²), fine art pearl paper made by Hahnemühle.
 Minimal reflections, Acid free, 100% cellulose, archival, bright white.
 It is the acid content in many papers that makes them turn yellow and crack over time.

 Weight and Hanging

-The framed prints are fairly heavy because of the solid wood and glass.
+The framed prints are fairly heavy because of the frames and glazing.
 For example a framed print with overall size of 34″x18″ (86x46cm) weighs 4kg around 8lbs.